BestTimesToVisit.com Logo

 culture

 Embrace the 'Vancouver uniform' – rain gear is a must, even in summer!
-Locals are always prepared for a sudden shower, so pack a waterproof jacket with a hood.
-You'll see people wearing them everywhere, from hiking trails to downtown cafes, so you'll fit right in.
+Locals are always prepared for a sudden shower, so pack a waterproof jacket and comfortable, sturdy shoes.
+You'll see everyone out and about, rain or shine, exploring the city's many parks and trails.

 money